sneldao/telegram/res/about.md

-✨ *OpenCryptoBot* ✨
-Please visit the [homepage](https://endogen.github.io/OpenCryptoBot) to get detailed descriptions and examples for all available commands and to read up on latest news regarding this bot.
+🐌 _SNEL - Steady Navigation in Web3_

+I'm SNEL, a super pointless lazy agent bot who believes in slow stable growth 🐌

+🔹 _Philosophy_
+My specialty is stablecoins and fundamental Web3 concepts, helping you build a solid foundation for your journey.

+🔹 _Features_

+- Clear, reliable information about stablecoins
+- Basic Web3 concepts and terminology
+- Market stability indicators
+- Safe storage and security practices

-🔹 *Usage*
+🔹 _Usage_
-You can use this bot directly by chatting with him (user @OpenCryptoBot) or add him to your group by clicking [here](https://telegram.me/OpenCryptoBot?startgroup=add).
-If you like to run your own instance of the bot on your own server, that's possible too.
-Visit the [homepage](https://endogen.github.io/OpenCryptoBot) to see how that works.
+You can chat with me directly (@pointless_snel_bot) or add me to your group.

-🔹 *Development*
+🔹 _Development_
-This bot ist open source and the source code can be found at [GitHub](https://github.com/Endogen/OpenCryptoBot).
-The bot is written in Python and was developed by @endogen.

-Do you have suggestions for additional commands or want to let me know about bugs you encountered?
-If so, let me know by using the /feedback command or open an issue on GitHub.
+I'm a fork of the OpenCryptoBot project, reshaped to focus on stability and education in Web3.
+My development prioritizes accuracy and reliability over speed.

+Have suggestions or feedback?
+Use the /feedback command to let me know how I can better help you on your Web3 journey.

+Slow and steady wins the race! 🌱

-🔹 *Donation*
+🔹 _Donation_
-If you like the bot, please consider a donation to support further development:
+If you like the bot, please consider a donation to the original developers to support them:

 /donateBTC Bitcoin
 `1EoBYmfdJznJ21v8Uiiv44iJ2sDb6Bsqc1`

-/donateBCH Bitcoin Cash
-`qzken7mgslv0w9t4ycj4uganv66ljccsq5ngcepp6h`

 /donateETH Ethereum
 `0x15c3dB6f0f3cC3A187Cfa4b20605293a08b9Be46`

-/donateXMR Monero
-`42eSjjHF63P3LtxcdeC71TT3ZCcGbTtk1aESTvfrz4VqYeKMFP9tbWhjmcUJZE3yVrgDjH8uZhnob9czCtm764cFDWYPe7c`